walmartlabs/lacinia/docs/tutorial/database-1.rst

 For all of those functions, the first parameter is a `database spec`, a map of data used to connect to the database, to perform the desired query or other operation.

-The spec is normally a map with many different options for what keys to specify.

 In a trivial case, the spec identifies the Java JDBC driver class, and provides extra information to build a JDBC URL, including details such as the database host, the user name and password, and the name of the database.

+That is fine for initial prototyping, but a JDBC connection is created and destroyed every time a query is executed.

-In practice, opening up a new connection for each operation has unacceptible performance, so we'll jump right in with a database connection pooling library, C3P0.
+In production, opening up a new connection for each operation has unacceptible performance, so we'll jump right in with a database connection pooling library, C3P0, from the get go.

 ``java.jdbc`` supports this with the ``:datasource`` key in the spec.
 A class in C3P0 implements the ``javax.sql.DataSource`` interface,